-Boom Lake is a little known easy hike in Banff National Park, ending at a large gorgeous lake with Boom Mountain in the background.
+Boom Lake Hike is a little-known easy trail in Banff National Park, ending at a large gorgeous lake with Boom Mountain in the background.
 Whether hiking in summer or cross country skiing in winter, it’s a picturesque year-round destination.

 Boom Lake Hike is a rare exception.
 The trailhead is close to the highway; it’s well signed, easy to follow, very easy for all levels and we haven’t met many people on the trail (you need to arrive in the morning for this luxury though).
 It’s also one of the easiest Banff hikes.

 The best part we love about Boom Lake?
 It’s easy to reach year-round!

 In this blog post, I’m going to share our experience of visiting, the year-round conditions of the trail and photos from both seasons so you can decide when you’d like to visit.
 Enjoy!

 For more activities, read our post 100 things to do in Banff National Park